Preah Vihear: Disputes over ownership since 2008

-A UNESCO World Heritage convention held in Paris in June 2011 determined to accept Cambodia's management proposal for the temple.
-As a consequence, Thailand withdrew from the event, with the Thai representative explaining, "We withdraw to say we do not accept any decision from this meeting."

-Following a February 2011 request from Cambodia for Thai military forces to be ordered out of the area, judges of the ICJ by a vote of 11–5 ordered that both countries immediately withdraw their military forces, and further imposed restrictions on their police forces.
+A UNESCO World Heritage convention held in Paris in June 2011 agreed to accept Cambodia's management proposal for the temple.
+As a consequence, Thailand withdrew from the event, with the Thai representative explaining, "We withdraw to say we do not accept any decision from this meeting".
+Following a February 2011 request from Cambodia for Thai military forces to be ordered out of the area, judges at the ICJ, by a vote of 11–5, ordered that both countries immediately withdraw their military forces and further imposed restrictions on their police forces.
 The court said this order would not prejudice any final ruling on where the border in the area between Thailand and Cambodia should fall.
-Abhisit Vejjajiva said that Thai soldiers would not pull out from the disputed area until the military of both countries agree on the mutual withdrawal. "[I]t depends on the two sides to come together and talk," he said, suggesting that an existing joint border committee would be the appropriate place to plan a coordinated pullback.
-The ICJ ruled on 11 November 2013 that the land adjacent to the temple on the east and west (south being previously agreed as Cambodian, north as Thai) belongs to Cambodia and that any Thai security forces still in that area should leave.
+Abhisit Vejjajiva said that Thai soldiers would not pull out from the disputed area until the military of both countries agree on the mutual withdrawal. "[I]t depends on the two sides to come together and talk", he said, suggesting that an existing joint border committee would be the appropriate place to plan a coordinated pullback.
+The ICJ ruled on 11 November 2013 that the land adjacent to the temple on the east and west (south being previously agreed as Cambodian, north as Thai) belongs to Cambodia, and that any Thai security forces still in that area should leave.

+2025 Cambodia-Thailand border conflict

+During the 2025 Cambodia–Thailand border conflict, the Cambodian Ministry of Culture and Fine Arts said the temple suffered substantial damage from Thai attacks.

 Architecture

 Plan at a glance

-Large stairways and long pillared causeway lead to the gopura of the first three levels of the mountain.
-The gopura are gateways leading into the sanctuary and probably had statues of guardians or minor deities installed in their rooms.
-The Nāga balustrade between the third and fourth and the top level.
-There, the galleries and colonnades define areas for religious ceremonies and rituals performed in and around the main shrine containing the sacred linga.
+Large stairways and a long pillared causeway lead to the gopura of the first three levels of the mountain.
+There are nāga balustrades between the third, fourth, and the top level.
+There, the galleries and colonnades define areas for religious ceremonies and rituals performed in and around the main shrine containing the linga.

-Construction materials
+Materials

 The gray and yellow sandstone used for the construction of Preah Vihear was available locally.
-Wood was used extensively to construct a support for the roof which was covered with terracotta tiles.
-Bricks, despite their small size, were used instead of large rock slabs to construct the corbelled arches.
-Bricks were easier to use when building corbelled roofs as they bound together with mortar and were more compact and solid than stone slabs.
+Wood was used extensively to construct a support for the roof, which was covered in terracotta tiles.
+Bricks, despite their small size, were used instead of large rock slabs to construct the corbel arches.
+Bricks were easier to use when building corbelled roofs, as they bound together with mortar and were more compact and solid than stone slabs.
 The sandstone blocks used for the construction of the main tower are exceptionally large, weighing no less than five tons.
-Several have had holes used for lifting the block drilled in up 24 places.
+Several include holes used for lifting.